 As well as the existing phone/online counselling, we are now looking to resume the mindfulness group online.
 See here for more information >

 We are still offering a wide variety of times for online and telephone counselling sessions.
-However, our appointments team are now only available Monday to Friday 10am to 4pm.

 We have had to take the step of cancelling / suspending all our training courses for 2020.
 Anyone booked on will receive a refund.
 As and when the situation allows, we will re-introduce the courses and keep those of you on our mailing list informed.

 We have been continuing to offer face-to-face counselling sessions but are now looking to move towards both secure online video counselling using Zoom (see Zoom.us if you want to have a go with the software) and telephone counselling.
 We will be formalising this in the next few days and inviting ongoing clients to resume counselling in this way while circumstances keep us physically apart.